guangxu-li/cache-simulator/README.md

 ***The following is some clarification of Exclusive policy.
 The program is based on these rules.***
 - Read
   - (RH, NA) Read Hit in L1: directly return the data and no need to access L2.
-  - (RM, RH) Read Miss in L1 and Read Hit in L2: copy the data in L2 to L1.
+  - (RM, RH) Read Miss in L1 and Read Hit in L2: move the data in L2 to L1.
 If there's data in L1 needed to be evicted, a write access in L2 by the evicted data defined location is triggered.
   - (RM, RM) Read Miss in L1 and Read Miss in L2: retrieve the data from memory and place it only in  L1.
 - Write